 April 3, 2024 – April 9 2024

 Now let’s talk Jamaica, baby!
-They might be the new kids on the Carnival block, but boy, have they made a splash.
-“Bacchanal Jamaica” is the main event, and trust us, it’s got ‘massive party’ written all over it.
-This month-long fiesta features a mashup of legendary reggae, infectious dancehall, and soul-stirring soca.
-During this time, the streets of Kingston and Montego Bay transform into a vibrant sea of revelers decked out in some serious costumes.
+They might be the new kids on the Carnival block, but wow, what a party.
+This massive fiesta features a mashup of legendary reggae, infectious dancehall, and soul-stirring soca.
+During this time, the streets of Kingston transform into a vibrant sea of revelers decked out in some serious costumes.
 The best way to enjoy carnival is to join one of the bands.

 April 28, 2024 (unofficial date)